artsy/watt/README.md

 # Watt

-WAT is Watt?
 Watt is a shared js/css/img asset library for Artsy Partner Engineering Ruby apps (tested with Rails and with Middleman for static sites).

 # On Bootstrap